skyx20/cambridge_api/README.md

 ### Known Issues

-- [ ] The api can return whatever internal exepction is raised,
+- [ ] The api can return whatever internal exepction is raised.

 ### Contribute